 GOODCHILD, Barry and WALSHAW, Aimee (2011).
 Towards zero carbon homes in England?
 From inception to partial implementation.
 Housing Studies, 26 (6), 933-949.

-Aimee is a researcher in Centre for Regional Economic and Social Research (CRESR).
-She is a qualified town planner and previously practised within local government, where she gained significant experience of major housing redevelopment schemes.
+Dr Aimee Ambrose is a Principal Research Fellow in Centre for Regional Economic and Social Research (CRESR).
+She is a qualified town planner and an expert in domestic energy efficiency.

 Are you sure you want to cancel your place on Saturday 12 November?